-Here's a quick recipe that yields a delicious vegan mayo with just a touch of tanginess from the original fire tonic and a nice creamy texture that compliments toast, bagels, sandwiches, salads, potatoes or whatever else you might use regular mayonnaise.
+Here's a quick recipe that yields a delicious vegan mayo with just a touch of tanginess from the Unsweetened Fire Cider and a nice creamy texture that compliments toast, bagels, sandwiches, salads, potatoes or whatever else you might use regular mayonnaise.

 Prep time: 5 minutes (plus optional 60 minute soak time)

 1⁄2 cup coconut or almond milk*